 ✓ Know how to get help

-Search for answers, call, chat or email the ITS Help Desk for assistance.
-Visit the front desk in Dewitt Wallace Library or the ITS Help Desk in 316 Neill Hall for technology help.
+Search for answers, call, chat or email the ITS Help Desk for tech help.
+Visit the front desk in Dewitt Wallace Library or the ITS Help Desk in 314 Humanities Building for in-person assistance.

 | macalester.edu/its | search tech FAQ | firstname.lastname@example.org | 651-696-6525 |

-✓ Reset initial password for official Macalester College account (First-Years only)
+✓ Reset initial password for official Macalester College account (First-Years & Transfer only)

 A status update email is sent to your personal email address with instructions on how to retrieve your official Macalester account details.
 Change your password immediately. | password.macalester.edu | password rules | forgot username or password?

-Activate your Google Apps Account by Accepting Google Terms of Service.
-Once activated, you can start using Gmail, Calendar, Drive, and other Google Apps for Education products.
+Activate your G Suite Account by Accepting Google Terms of Service.
+Once activated, you can start using Gmail, Drive, Docs, Sheets, Slides, Calendar and more.
 Sign in with your full email address: <username>@macalester.edu.

 | mail.macalester.edu | list of accounts and services |